GIANT TETRIS GAME

-For this display to be effective in the workshop, it had to be something that comprise of many small, repetitive pieces that different individuals could work on at the same time.
+For this display to be effective in the workshop, it had to be something that comprised of many small, repetitive pieces that different individuals could work on at the same time.
 It also had to be interactive, so that the students could play with it after the project was completed.
 After considering many different options, Tetris was chosen.

 In the final design, the frames of the pieces were made out of cut 2x4 lengths of wood, which were then covered by painted hardboard.
 This design allowed for pieces that were strong, but also light enough to carry and move around.